MMA annual conference: January 23-25, 2025

 Workshops

-A central feature of the MMA Annual Meeting is the wide selection of workshops covering the latest developments and pressing issues affecting local government.
+A central feature of Connect 351 is the wide selection of workshops covering the latest developments and pressing issues affecting local government.

-Significant developments in municipal law and forecasts of upcoming significant changes from the General Court will anchor this workshop.
-A panel of municipal attorneys will discuss the impact on cities and towns of key federal and state cases, agency decisions, new laws and developing issues, the open meeting law, public speech, tax title, land use and zoning issues, and cannabis.
+This workshop will cover recent and significant developments in municipal law, as well as forecasts of upcoming changes from the General Court.
+A panel of municipal attorneys will discuss the impact on cities and towns of key federal and state cases, agency decisions, regulations, new laws and developing issues, including the open meeting law, tax title, land use and zoning issues, and accessory dwelling units.

 Panelists

-Jillian Jagling is senior counsel at West Group Law, PLLC.
+Steve Torres is a partner at West Group Law PLLC.

 Moderator